TabithaMcCracken/uniVerse/README.md

     ```

 3. The frontend should now be running on `http://localhost:5173` and the backend on `http://localhost:3075`.

-## Deployment
-The project is set up to be deployed on [Render](https://render.com).
-Please follow the [Render deployment guide](https://render.com/docs/deploy-node-express-app) for detailed instructions.
-The deployment link will be provided once the deployment is completed.

 ## Project Structure
 ### Backend